awsdocs/amazon-ecs-developer-guide/doc_source/update-capacity-provider-console-v2.md

    1. Under **Auto Scaling group**, under **Scaling policies**, configure the following options\.
      + To have Amazon ECS manage the scale\-in and scale\-out actions, select **Turn on managed scaling**\.
-     + To prevent EC2 instance with running Amazon ECS tasks from being terminated, select **Turn on scaling protection**\.
+     + To prevent EC2 instances with running Amazon ECS tasks from being terminated, select **Turn on scaling protection**\.
      + For **Set target capacity**, enter the target value for the CloudWatch metric used in the Amazon ECS\-managed target tracking scaling policy\.

 1. Choose **Update**\.